Skip to content

 • Direct .fig file import via extracted Kiwi codec (2,178 LOC schema + 551 LOC codec)

-• Figma clipboard paste support (reads Figma's fig-kiwi binary clipboard format)
+• Figma clipboard paste support (reads Figma's Kiwi binary from the clipboard)

 • Wire-compatible with Figma's multiplayer protocol